prakash200514/Personal-Schedular/README.md

 - Toggle between **Light Mode** ☀️ and **Dark Mode** 🌙
 - Theme preference is saved automatically across sessions

+### 💾 Persistent Storage
+- All tasks and activity history are saved in the browser's **localStorage**
+- Data survives page refreshes and browser restarts — no login needed

 Contributions are welcome!

 Improve UI